Arboreal Categories and Equi-resource Homomorphism Preservation Theorems: Introduction

 Homomorphism preservation theorems relate the syntactic shape of a sentence with the semantic property of being preserved under homomorphisms between structures.
 Recall that a first-order sentence $\phi$ in a vocabulary $\tau$ is said to be \emph{preserved under homomorphisms} if, whenever there is a homomorphism of $\tau$-structures $\As\to \Bs$ and ${\As\vDash \phi}$, then also $\Bs\vDash\phi$.
 Further, an \emph{existential positive sentence} is a first-order sentence that uses only the connectives $\vee,\wedge$ and the quantifier $\exists$.
 The following classical result, known as the \emph{homomorphism preservation theorem}, is due to {\L}o{\'s}, Lyndon and Tarski \cite{Los1955, Lyndon1959, Tarski1955} and applies to arbitrary (first-order) vocabularies. \begin{theorem} A first-order sentence is preserved under homomorphisms if, and only if, it is equivalent to an existential positive sentence. \end{theorem}

 The homomorphism preservation theorem is a fairly straightforward consequence of the compactness theorem, see \eg \cite[Lemma~3.1.2]{TZ2012}.
 However, applying the compactness theorem means that we lose control over the syntactic shape of an existential positive sentence $\psi$ that is equivalent to a sentence $\phi$ preserved under homomorphisms.
-In particular, it is an ineffective approach if we want to determine to which extent the passage from $\phi$ to $\psi$ increases the ``complexity'' of the former sentence.
+In particular, it is an ineffective approach if we want to determine to which extent the passage from $\phi$ to $\psi$ increases the ``complexity''.

 One way to measure the complexity of a formula $\phi$ is in terms of its \emph{quantifier rank}, \ie the maximum number of nested quantifiers appearing in $\phi$.
 Rossman's \emph{equirank homomorphism preservation theorem}~\cite{Rossman2008}, which applies to relational vocabularies (\ie vocabularies that contain no constant or function symbols), shows that it is possible to find a $\psi$ whose quantifier rank is less than or equal to the quantifier rank of~$\phi$: \begin{theorem} A first-order sentence of quantifier rank at most $k$ is preserved under homomorphisms if, and only if, it is equivalent to an existential positive sentence of quantifier rank at most $k$. \end{theorem} This is a considerable improvement on the classical homomorphism preservation theorem and was proved by Rossman on the way to his celebrated \emph{finite homomorphism preservation theorem}, stating that Theorem~\ref{th:HPT} admits a relativisation to finite structures.\footnote{The finite homomorphism preservation theorem is a major result in finite model theory, as well as a surprising one given that most preservation theorems fail when restricted to finite structures.
-Note that the finite homomorphism preservation theorem and the classical one are incomparable results.} In the proof of the equirank homomorphism preservation theorem, the application of the compactness theorem is replaced with a model construction which is similar, in spirit, to the construction of a saturated elementary extension of a given structure.
+Note that the finite homomorphism preservation theorem and the classical one are incomparable results.} In the proof of the equirank homomorphism preservation theorem, the application of the compactness theorem is replaced with a model construction which is similar in spirit to the construction of a saturated elementary extension of a given structure.